 Have your party at a restaurant or banquet hall.
 Let them manage and prepare the entire shindig while you relax and enjoy your guests.

+Finally, the party’s over.
+Now it’s time to celebrate mastering the art of stress free entertaining.
 Schedule a massage, manicure and/or pedicure for the day after.
 Trust me, you deserve it!